 You can hire boots, and/or thermal suits at Santa Village if you are staying there.

-If you only need the suit or the boots, the cost is half of this.
+If you need only the suit or only the boots, the price is 10€ for the first day and 2,5€ for each following day.

 (We paid 45 euro for three of us, for three days hire of the suit only.
 Best money spent in the village.)